Lvmingjie/RNA-Seq-validation/README.md

         Hv104C 244 0.17 0.07 0.09 0.15 0.19 244 MSTRG.5011.2,MSTRG.5013.2 0 3.38378 1.57966 2.1378 1.83716 2.36712
         Hv104C 251 0.67 0.31 0.36 0.76 0.60 251 MSTRG.5011.1,MSTRG.5013.1 0 3.43897 5.0858 5.55545 10.5445 3.370

+Columns explanation:

    a) The first columns - Primer, Size and the following 5 samples columns displays the HR-RTPCR information (also present in the PCR_productsAndProportions.txt file)

-   a) Column "transcripts" displays the RNA-Seq transcripts where the primers bound perfectly.
-These transcripts also have the most similar product size to the HR-RTPCR one;
+   b) Column "Transcripts" displays the RNA-Seq transcripts where the primers aligned (blastn-short) perfectly.
+These transcripts also have the most similar product Size to the HR-RTPCR one;

-   b) Column "Best_RNA-Seq_partner_product-size" shows the most similar RNA-seq product Sizes identified;
+   c) Column "Best_RNA-Seq_partner_product-size" shows the most similar RNA-seq product Sizes identified;

-   c) Column "Difference_Product-sizes" shows the numerical difference between the HR-RTPCR product size value and the RNA-seq one.
-When both product sizes (HR-RTPCR and RNA-seq) are equal the difference is zero.
-We allowed maximum differences of 6 nucleotides
+   d) Column "Difference_Product-sizes" displays the numerical difference between the HR-RTPCR product Size value and the RNA-seq one.
+When both product Sizes (HR-RTPCR and RNA-seq) are equal the difference is zero.
+We considered valid a maximum differences of 6 nucleotides.

-   d) All columns after "Difference_Product-sizes" present the clustered TPM values to each RNA-Seq sample, per product size.
-This means  that all transcripts, with the same product size were summed in terms of transcript expression in each sample;
+   e) All columns after "Difference_Product-sizes" present the clustered TPM values to each RNA-Seq sample.
+This means that all transcripts, with the same product Size were summed in terms of transcript expression in each sample;

 FileWithAllSampleTPMs.txt contains the list of transcripts and TPM (Transcript per Million) values per sample (clustered).